julianchurchill/text-adventure/README.md

 - [FEATURE] Tablet improvements - make work in landscape, use bigger font depending on screen size

 - [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks
-- [TECHNICAL FEATURE] Max score needs to be a value specified in the model content text file.
-It is currently hard coded in BasicModel.java.

 - [FEATURE] In model content txt items can only be used in one direction, e.g. a spade with a mound of earth and the target item has to include the definition of what happens.
 If the original item (e.g. spade) includes this information it is ignored.
 Should this be changed to be bi-directional?
 It would make writing content easier but needs considering as it might not always be appropriate.